-- We first describe how the monetary policy works. - We then characterize the equilibrium in a series of schematic graphs representing the cross-sectional distribution of households at each date. - In the graphs, we will show both the case where $\sigma{\min} = 0$ and the case where $\sigma{\min} > 0$. - We can interpret this latter case as one where the education policymaker cannot drive the variance of the scaling factor all the way to zero.
+- We first describe how the monetary policy works. - We then characterize the equilibrium in a series of schematic graphs representing the cross-sectional distribution of households at each date. - In these illustrative graphs, we have set the mass of hand-to-mouth agents to zero. - In the graphs, we will show both the case where $\sigma{\min} = 0$ and the case where $\sigma{\min} > 0$. - We can interpret this latter case as one where the education policymaker cannot drive the variance of the scaling factor all the way to zero.